WeChat is Tencent's ace in China's online entertainment race

 Combined with a willingness to throw cash at top-tier film, television, game and music content, Tencent has locked down exclusive deals with some of the biggest names in Hollywood, eager to piggyback on the $190 billion Chinese group's growing success.

-Last month, Tencent added streaming rights to Twenty-First Century Fox Inc's FOX, FOX Sports and the National Geographic Channel to its media arsenal, which already includes various rights for Sony Corp's Sony Music Entertainment, Warner Music Group, Time Warner Inc's HBO network and the U.S. National Basketball Association.
+Last month, Tencent added streaming rights to Twenty-First Century Fox Inc's (FOXA.O) FOX, FOX Sports and the National Geographic Channel to its media arsenal, which already includes various rights for Sony Corp's (6758.T) Sony Music Entertainment, Warner Music Group, Time Warner Inc's (TWX.N) HBO network and the U.S. National Basketball Association.

 "We've paid aggressively to buy some of the most popular content, the most established brands," Tencent's Chief Strategy Officer James Mitchell told Reuters in a recent interview.

-Founded 17 years ago by CEO Pony Ma, Tencent already operates an online gaming business to rival those of Sony, Microsoft Corp and Nintendo Co.
+Founded 17 years ago by CEO Pony Ma, Tencent already operates an online gaming business to rival those of Sony, Microsoft Corp (MSFT.O) and Nintendo Co (7974.T).
 It also owns China's biggest music streaming service by subscribers, and by some measures runs the country's most popular Internet video platform.

 The pairing of Tencent's active dealmaking with the success of WeChat and QQ is critical, says Mathew Alderson, who leads the China media and entertainment practice at Harris Moure in Beijing.
 "I consider them to be ahead because of the reach and sophistication of their social networking tools," he said.